yaacov/ortho/README.md

 python scripts/prepare_glyphs.py

 # Run a script to test glyph classifier
+# !
+Requires clean glyphs, use prepare_glyphs.py to prepare the glyphs
 python scripts/test_glyph_classifier.py

+# Run a script to train glyph classifier
+# !
+Requires clean glyphs, use prepare_glyphs.py to prepare the glyphs
+# !
+Requires classified glyphs for labeled example, use test_glyph_classifier.py to lapel the glyphs
+python scripts/train_glyph_classifier.py

 # Run a script to test:
 # - find glyphs in page